harvard-dce/mh-opsworks/README.zadara.md

    set by the volume, as an NFS server can have multiple exports.
 Use a name that makes sense for your cluster.
-1. Create a server with a CIDR block that matches your VPC and/or relevant subnets.
-Ensure that "root squash" is enabled.
+1. Create a server with a CIDR block that matches your VPC and/or relevant subnets. ~~Ensure that "root squash" is enabled.~~. **Note** enabling of "root squash" does not seem to be required.
+From [the docs](http://guides.zadarastorage.com/vpsa-guide/1605-sp2/managing-volumes-snapshots-and-clones.html):

+    > NFS Root Squash – Select this checkbox to block external root access to this share.
+If this box is not checked, the system maps requests from uid/gid 0 (root) to the anonymous uid/gid.
 1. Attach the volume you created above to this server.
 1. You should now have the information you need to update your cluster configuration for external storage.
 Return the previous section.